Steve Albright's

 Through The Looking Glass -Lewis Carroll

 A sequel to the astoundingly popular children's tale "Alice's Adventures In Wonderland", this book is a complete enjoyment for anyone who agrees with the philosophy 'random is funny'.
 Ye Strong Bad lovers, beware.
 Lewis Carroll can almost touch the greatness.
-Around 100 pages long, this book is worth a read on a rainy day, and will keep you laughing and thinking, "They did ran
+Around 100 pages long, this book is worth a read on a rainy day, and will keep you laughing and thinking, "They did random back then?
+Wow."

 Tuck Everlasting -Natalie Babbit